Patent Filing in India – Publication of Patent Application

 - A secrecy direction is in force

-- Application is abandoned under subsection (1) of section 9 (complete specification is not filed within twelve months from the date of filing of provisional specification)
+- Application is abandoned under subsection (1) of section 9 (the complete specification is not filed within twelve months from the date of filing of provisional specification)

-On publication of patent application, the Patent Office makes specification (provisional or complete) along with drawing (if filed) available to public on Indian Patent Office website.
-The biological material disclosed in the specification will be made available to the public by depository institution on publication of patent application.
+On publication of the patent application, the Patent Office makes specification (provisional or complete) along with drawing (if filed) available to the public on the Indian Patent Office website.
+The biological material disclosed in the specification will be made available to the public by a depository institution on publication of the patent application.

-A request for early publication of patent application can be made by filing Form-9 with prescribed fee.
-The patent application is published within one month from the date of request, if the application does not pertain to subject matter relevant for defence or atomic energy.
+A request for the early publication of a patent application can be made by filing Form-9 with a prescribed fee.
+The patent application is published within one month from the date of the request if the application does not pertain to a subject matter relevant for defense or atomic energy.

 However, the early publication has some pros and cons for the Applicant discussed hereinbelow:

-- Early patent rights (patent rights start from publication of patent application)
+- Early patent rights (patent rights start from the publication of patent application)

-- Attract potential investor from market if Applicant posses a published patent application claiming a product of commercial value
+- Attract potential investor from the market if Applicant possess a published patent application claiming a product of commercial value

-- Early publication of application for a patent provides more time to an opponent to file and strategized a pre-grant opposition
+- Early publication of the application for a patent provides more time for an opponent to file and strategized a pre-grant opposition

-- In early publication of patent application, Applicant cannot withdraw (within 15 month from date of filing and/or priority, whichever is earlier) and file a new application, if Applicant believes that the invention is not ready or strategically claimed according to market.
-In such cases, filing a new application after 12 month for the same can attract the earlier filed application as prior-art.
+- In the early publication of the patent application, the Applicant cannot withdraw (within 15 months from date of filing and/or priority, whichever is earlier) and file a new application, if Applicant believes that the invention is not ready or strategically claimed according to market.
+In such cases, filing a new application after 12 months for the same can attract the earlier-filed application as prior art.